adambard/learnxinyminutes-docs/c.html.markdown

 }

 /*
-Pointers are passed-by-reference (duh), so functions can mutate their values.
+Functions are pass-by-value, but you can make your own references with pointers so functions can mutate their values.

 Example: in-place string reversal
 */